 These tickets are generated by Sendcloud’s system automatically when an issue is detected (like a delivery failure or return exception), and the carrier supports automated claim handling.

-→ These follow a predefined process with minimal manual input unless escalation is needed.- Automation depends on the specific carrier and contract combination, not on how the ticket is created.
+- Automation depends on the specific carrier and contract combination, not on how the ticket is created.
 Even manually created tickets can still be processed automatically if supported.
 While automated solving is widely supported, automated ticket creation currently occurs primarily in the French market.

 What Gets Automated (And What Doesn’t)